controlplaneio/threat-modelling-labs/course-materials/README.md

 ### BCTL Data Flow Diagram (DFD)

-- An OWASP Threat Dragon json file is provided for the BCTL Level 0 Data Flow Diagram (DFD) presented in module 1: [DFD] (BCTL_L0_DFD.json)
+- An OWASP Threat Dragon json file is provided for the BCTL Level 0 Data Flow Diagram (DFD) presented in module 1: [DFD](BCTL_L0_DFD.json)

 - The following link provides instructions which may be used by students to run local, containerised instances of OWASP Threat Dragon and GitLab (for storage of models) using Docker Compose: https://hub.docker.com/r/appsecco/owasp-threat-dragon-gitlab